Below is an analysis of the Lentor and Bukit Batok government land sale.

 For the two Lentor sites, although they were lower than Lentor Modern’s land cost of $1,204 psf ppr, they were higher than the nearby Lentor Hills Road (Parcel A) site that was sold in January for $1,060 psf ppr.
 Thie site will be developed into Lentor Hills Residences.

-They are also higher than government land sale for the Dairy Farm Walk site sold in March this year at a land rate of $980 psf ppr.
+They are also higher than the government land sale for the Dairy Farm Walk site sold in March this year at a land rate of $980 psf ppr.

 As for the Bukit Batok West Avenue 5 site, the land rate was 5.4% lower ($626 psf ppr) than an adjacent executive condo (EC) site in Bukit Batok West Avenue 8 sold at $662 psf ppr in March 2022.